Digital Marketing

 Performance marketers whose enterprise marketing budget is not as high as $200,000 can explore the other paid advertising options:

-• Promoted Tweets: The cost of a promoted tweet can range between $0.50 to $2 per click.
+• Promoted Posts: The cost of a promoted post can range between $0.50 and $2 per click.

 LinkedIn

 Performance marketers also leverage LinkedIn to generate sales, leads, and awareness.
-After all, 58.5 million people are using this platform.
+After all, more than 1 billion people are using this platform.

 Like other social media channels, LinkedIn offers you different placements: